 Men should wear trousers and avoid shorts or Bermuda shorts.

-Saudis are strict about fasting.
-It is absolutely forbidden to eat, drink or smoke in public, under penalty of arrest and deportation.
-Women must be particularly careful about their dress code.
+Saudis strictly observe the fasting period.
+It is absolutely forbidden to eat, drink or smoke in public on pain of arrest and deportation.
+Women must pay particular attention to their dress code.